-The Gower School’s approach is strongly informed by the Montessori philosophy, now widely recognised internationally as helping to educate young people to the highest modern standards and giving them a life-long love of learning.
+At The Gower School our school life is shaped by the Montessori ethos and philosophy.
+Montessori learning now widely recognised internationally as helping to educate young people to the highest modern standards and giving them a life-long love of learning.

 The Montessori approach to education was first developed by Italy’s first female medical doctor, Maria Montessori, a century ago and was based on her own direct observations of children.

-Children flourish in our child centred environment, which allows them to work at their own pace sequentially through the Montessori curriculum.
-Children achieve very good results in the Montessori setting, and make excellent progress – our teachers know them very well through their individual observations and assessments.
-Visitors often comment on the independence, the confidence and the happiness of our Montessori students.
+Children flourish in our child centred environment, which allows them to work at their own pace through the Montessori curriculum.
+Children achieve very good results in the Montessori setting, and make excellent progress.
+Our teachers know them very well through their individual observations and assessments.
+Visitors often comment on the independence, confidence and happiness of our pupils.

-Today Montessori schools educate children from birth to the age of eighteen and are found around the world.
+Today Montessori nurseries and schools alike educate children around the world.
 The approach is holistic, child-centred and inclusive.
-Based on a profound respect for children and understanding what they are capable of.
-The ethos promotes enthusiasm and joy in learning and enables children to realise their full potential.
-Maria Montessori believed children should be encouraged to be custodians of the planet, and to have respect for all around them.
+Based on a profound respect for children, practicioners understand what young people are capable of.
+The Montessori ethos promotes joy in learning and enables children to realise their full potential.
+Maria Montessori believed are the future custodians of our planet, and to have respect for the natural world around them.
 This ethos remains relevant over 100 years on!

 We like to celebrate each child’s birthday milestone.
-We also use the opportunity of birthdays to help children understand the importance of giving, as well as receiving.
-To help develop their concept of time, from their third birthday onwards each child presents a pictorial timeline showing their development from a young baby and through each year of their life, as well as anecdotes such as their first words, favourite foods and significant moments in their life to the present birthday.
+Birthdays help children understand the importance of giving, as well as receiving.
+To help develop their concept of time, from their third birthday onwards each child presents a pictorial timeline of their life.
+This shows their development from a baby through each year of their life.
+Parents also provide anecdotes such as their first words, favourite foods and significant moments in their life.

-Children are also invited to donate a book of their choice to the school library in their name, labelled with a school bookplate.
+Children are also invited to donate a book of their choice to the school library in their name.

 The Gower School believes that grace and courtesy promote intellectual and physical development, enabling the children to respond to their environment.
 This lays the foundation for later academic achievement and is an integral part of our school community.